naren-jha/JavaCodeSnippets/RedisTemplate.md

 This will print out the top 10 players and their scores, in the format "player: score".

+Here are some other useful methods available on redisTemplate.opsForZSet():

+zCard(): Returns the number of elements in the sorted set. zCount(): Returns the number of elements in the sorted set within a specific score range. zIncrBy(): Increments the score of an element in the sorted set by a specified amount. zIntersectAndStore(): Intersects multiple sorted sets and stores the result in a new sorted set. zRangeByScore(): Returns a range of elements from the sorted set, with scores within a specific range. zRank(): Returns the rank of an element in the sorted set, based on its score. zRemRangeByRank(): Removes a range of elements from the sorted set, based on their rank. zRemRangeByScore(): Removes a range of elements from the sorted set, based on their score. zUnionAndStore(): Unions multiple sorted sets and stores the result in a new sorted set.

 =========

 So in redis, you can store data with key types -